shanejp76/Stock-Forecasting-Tool/docs/AI_ASSISTANT_NOTES.md

 ### Chat Session Closing
 When user indicates they are closing the chat:
 1. **Clean Up Temporary Files**: Delete or move test files, demo scripts, and temporary development files to maintain workspace organization
-2. **Create Commit Message**: Generate a descriptive commit message for all changes made during the session (PROVIDE THE ACTUAL COMMIT MESSAGE TEXT)
+2. **Create Commit Message**: Generate a descriptive commit message for all changes made during the session (PROVIDE THE ACTUAL COMMIT MESSAGE TEXT IN CHAT - DO NOT CREATE FILES FOR COMMIT MESSAGES)
 3. **Update Roadmap**: Modify docs/MODERNIZATION_ROADMAP.md to reflect progress and status changes (ALREADY COMPLETED IF DONE DURING SESSION)
 4. **Update Requirements**: Update requirements.txt with any new Python packages installed (CHECK IF ANY NEW PACKAGES WERE ADDED)
 5. **Environment Variables**: Update .env.example if new environment variables were added (CHECK IF ANY NEW ENV VARS WERE ADDED)